feedback-forms/feedback-forms/problems.md

 - Inconsistent logging of errors

 **Solution:** Define and document a consistent error handling strategy, ensure all exceptions include appropriate context, and implement proper error logging throughout.

+**Resolution:**
+- Created a standardized exception handling architecture with a `LoggableException` trait, `BaseException` abstract class, and centralized `ExceptionHandler`
+- Implemented consistent logging behavior across all exception types with appropriate context and categorization
+- Refactored existing exception classes to use the new standardized approach with consistent patterns
+- Added static factory methods to exception classes for better readability and consistency
+- Updated service classes to use the improved exception handling patterns
+- Created comprehensive documentation in `app/Exceptions/README.md` with guidelines and best practices for error handling
+- Added properly mapped HTTP responses based on exception categories

 ### 7.2 Missing Docblocks and Type Hints (MEDIUM)